The best ways to respond to "why are you leaving your job?"

 No, it is not advisable to lie about the reason for leaving your job.
 Employers often conduct background checks, and these include contacting your previous employer to verify your employment history.
 Lying can damage your credibility and harm your chances of getting the job.

-However, if salary played a significant part in your decision to leave your previous job, you can mention it provided you’re also discussing other factors.
-For example, you might say something like, "While I enjoyed working at my previous job and had many great experiences there, I ultimately decided to pursue other opportunities that offered more competitive compensation as well as room for growth and development."
+Another example might be, "While I enjoyed working at my previous job and had many great experiences there, I ultimately decided to pursue other opportunities that offered more competitive compensation as well as room for growth and development."

 More from this category: Changing careers